You still have the option to report an incident or injury over the phone with a claims advisor if you would like to do so.

 Ensuring the injured worker gets the right care at the right time

-The online form will ask for contact details of those involved in the injury.
+The online form asks for contact details of those involved in the injury.
 Where contact details are provided, the relevant parties will be kept up to date by email (once the form is submitted) and a phone call to the injured worker and employer (within three working days) as appropriate.

 This information includes: